osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Removed City Blocks map

     Other:
+        - Added Sniper AI type that uses mostly lasers and guns.
         - Added a "Hard Target" AI type that does not shoot but will use defenses, good for testing

 Notes About Installation: